secretstartups/handbook/content/handbook/sales/field-operations/channel-operations/_index.md

 ### Service Attached Registration and Opportunities

-GitLab incentivizes partners that sell their own professional services into a customer environment at the time of a GitLab product sale.
+GitLab incentivizes partners that sell their own professional services into a customer environment.
+The customer could have purchased licenses from the services partner, but that is not required to qualify for Service Attach.
+They could have purchased licenses directly from GitLab or from another partner.
 An approved Service Attached Registration makes the partner eligible for a **back-end rebate** (processed quarterly) once (i) GitLab successfully closes the related software deal as won and (ii) the partner completes their services and provides Proof of Execution, as outlined in the [GitLab Partner Program](/handbook/resellers/channel-working-with-GitLab/#definitions-and-qualifications).
 This is separate from the Partner Sourced Deal Registration for the license sale.

 To track the Partner Services, the partner must register the deal on the [Partner Portal](/handbook/resellers/#gitlab-partner-portal).